Pasindu-Peiris/ITP23_WD_B1_09-ITP-SLIIT/README.md

 ## About System

-Rapid Travels is a domestic tours and travel management company which provides domestic tours and travel services within Sri Lanka.<br/> The system is an integrated management system which combines multiple management systems namely rental management system, <br/>flight management system, boat tours reservation system and finally bus reservation system.
+Rapid Travels is a domestic tours and travel management company which provides domestic tours and travel services within Sri Lanka.
+The system is an integrated management system which combines multiple management systems namely rental management system, flight management system, boat tours reservation system and finally bus reservation system.

 ## Team members